 Non-immigrant International students are also required to carry Repatriation/Medical Evacuation insurance which may or may not be included in the alternate plan.
 When it is not included, students can purchase this insurance separately for themselves and family by printing out the form found online at the waiver site.
 The complete form should be mailed to University Health Plans as directed.
 Students who must wait until school begins to verify their alternate plan will not be charged a late registration fee.
 To read specific information for international students, click here.

 Failure to complete the on-line enrollment or waiver form will result in delays checking into campus housing and registering.

 Students who are admitted to Drew after the deadline date will be given a two week grace period to purchase the student insurance plan.
 After September 1st or February 1st, extensions will be decided on a case by case basis.

-Yes, the Drew plan provides coverage 24 hours a day anywhere in the US and abroad for as long as you are insured.
+Yes, the Drew plan provides coverage anywhere in the US and abroad for as long as you are insured.
 The only exception is that international students enrolled in the plan will not be covered while residing in their homeland.

-NO. Students who are not enrolled in the student insurance program will have to pay for billable services such as on-campus lab work, allergy shots, Pap smears, vaccines etc. and students are responsible for submitting claims to their family insurance company.
-However students can request an insurance coded receipt for all billable services at the Health Service.
+No. Students who are not enrolled in the student insurance program will have to pay for billable services such as on-campus lab tests and medications, and students are responsible for submitting claims to their family insurance company.
+Students can request an insurance coded receipt for all billable services at the Health Service.
 The form will include all of the necessary information to send to your insurance company.
 Be aware that your private insurance may or may not pay for our services since we do not belong to any HMOs.